 Potatoes are like the one dish that can pretty much go with ANYTHING.

-It’s like the white shirt of your closet.
+It’s like the white shirt in your closet.
 I like mine with chicken and a side of roasted carrots (that lessens the carb guilt).
-You can also easily top them with some cheese and sour cream to make a full on filling side dish.
+You can also easily top them with some cheese and sour cream to make a filling side dish.

 Try one of these chicken dishes to compliment your side dish: